Witnessing quantum non-Gaussianity from intensity moments: Abstract

 \section{Abstract}

-\err{Amplification is an essential part of quantum processing and detection that allows for reducing subsequent loss and noise.
-However, the intensive amplification transfers individual discrete quanta to a detected continuous signal, so Fock probabilities of the unknown input state are not readily available.
-To solve this issue, we directly derive and analyze a quantum non-Gaussianity witness based on the photon number mean and variance \ernew{(or alternatively, the second-order correlation $g^{(2)}$)} of the unknown state, which can be inferred from post-amplification integrated intensity moments.
-Since this new witness is based on first and second moments only, measurement results are easy to correct for losses and additive noise. } We provide examples of simple measurement schemes where our witness may be applied directly, which opens pathways to proof-of-principle tests and applications.
+\latest{Direct measurement of quantum non-Gaussianity requires some variant of a discrete photon-resolving detection, which is feasible only for low mean photon numbers.
+For a large mean photon number, intensity detection by linear photodiodes provides a continuous signal; therefore, the Fock probabilities of the unknown input state are not directly available.
+On the other hand, intensity moments can be measured directly, and photon-number moments can be estimated.
+Therefore, we derive and analyze a quantum non-Gaussianity witness based solely on the photon number mean and variance (or alternatively, the second-order correlation $g^{(2)}$) of an unknown state.
+Due to the simplicity of the used photon-number moments, the measurement results are easy to correct for losses and additive noise.
+We provide examples of simple amplification-based measurement schemes where our witness can be applied directly, thereby opening pathways to proof-of-principle tests and applications.}